 According to research by Gartner.com, 88% of businesses have supported employees that prefer to work from home during the Covid-19 outbreak.
 At the same time, the Asian and Pacific business market is as innovative as ever.
 It introduces a telecommuting policy to facilitate the employees’ work as much as possible.

-Of course, all these measures have been taken to protect productivity and smoothen working processes.
-Forbes published that an American company had witnessed the work performance of their employees, increasing by 47%.
-As we can see, numbers speak for themselves.
-Telecommuting takes off the table long hours in traffic, procrastinating talks with colleagues on projects, and sources of office distractions.
-Therefore, at home, professionals can manage better the workload and devote the earned time to work.
-The increase in productivity benefits employers since the work is done in a better and more effective way.
-At the same time, it also functions as a morale builder for employees who successfully complete tasks and projects.
+Forbes published that an American company had witnessed the work performance of their employees increase by 47%.
+Numbers speak for themselves: telecommuting takes off the table long hours in traffic, procrastinating talks with colleagues on projects, and sources of office distractions.
+At home, employees can manage their workload better and devote more time to actual work.
+An increase in productivity is beneficial for employees as well as employers.
+The work is done more efficiently, so everyone is happy.

-Time-tracking, productivity, and project management tools are and will continue to be integral for the completion and success of projects.
-With their help, managers and employees will have an overview of time, teamwork, and project costs.
+Time-tracking, productivity, and project management tools are and will continue to be an integral part in order for telecommuting to work.
+With their help, managers and employers will have an overview of time, teamwork, and project costs.
 This way, they will have the right means to stay financially stable and strengthen their virtual teams.

 Better employee retention

-In an employee’s mind, saving the environment is a great cause but saving on business costs is godsent.
-Companies that will not have many physical spaces available to employees can save a lot of money on rent, utilities, renovations, meals, office supplies,, and other variable and overhead costs.
+For an employer, saving the environment is a great cause, but cutting down on business costs is godsent.
+Companies can save a lot of money on rent, utilities, renovations, meals, office supplies, and other variable and overhead costs.
 According to flexjobs.com, 77% of employers think that the telecommuting policy can lead to a substantial decrease in operational costs.

 Disadvantages of telecommuting

 In reality, most of the disadvantages of remote working are not unsolvable.
 They are just remnants of a more traditional approach to working.
-New technologies can help by streamlining processes, cyberprotect remote workers, and offer a satisfying picture of a team’s work.
-The only thing it cannot replicate or replace is human interaction, which is the true disadvantage of the telecommuting policy.
+New technologies can help streamline work processes, protect remote workers from cyber threats, and increase transparency.
+The only thing technology cannot replicate or replace is human interaction, which is the true disadvantage of the telecommuting policy.

 Lack of direct team supervision